Fade vs Vyse matchup in Valorant

 Fade vs Vyse Matchup Summary

-The Fade vs Vyse matchup in Valorant is a heavily one-sided matchup.
-Based on 38 competitive matches analyzed, Vyse wins 57.9% of the time compared to Fade's 42.1%, a 15.8 percentage point difference.
+The Fade vs Vyse matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 49 competitive matches analyzed, Vyse wins 57.1% of the time compared to Fade's 42.9%, a 14.3 percentage point difference.
 The most significant gap is in fragging ability, where Fade consistently outperforms.
 In this Initiator vs Sentinel matchup, Vyse has overwhelming superiority in this agent matchup.
 Fade should never take isolated fights against Vyse and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Fade vs Vyse Fragging Analysis